How to Create Large Parentheses in Finale

 Better use them with caution as they behave differently from expressions or articulations and are sometimes a bit awkward to assign to note clusters.

-If you prefer the slur or even the piano brace look, you can also use Finale's Shape Designer and add the curves, slurs or brackets as
+If you prefer the slur or even the piano brace look, you can also use Finale's Shape Designer and add the curves, slurs or parentheses as

 scalable vector elements (Image 4).